|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 The Plugin Feed Updates

-Alien Labs typically delivers a plugin feed update to the USM Appliance platform every three weeks.
+Alien Labs typically delivers a plugin feed update to the USM Appliance platform every two months.
 These updates usually include

 - New plugins